Faith. Service. Law.

 Canon 8 addressed a jurisdictional complaint from the Cypriot bishops, who protested that the patriarchate of Antioch was attempting to consecrate bishops for Cyprus against local custom.
 The conciliar record opens the decree by noting that Bishop Rheginus and his Cypriot colleagues “have reported to us an innovation which has been introduced contrary to the ecclesiastical constitutions and the Canons of the Holy Apostles, and which touches the liberties of all.”12 The canon vindicates Cypriot autonomy and generalizes the principle that no bishop may annex a province not historically under his jurisdiction.
 Cypriot autocephaly rests canonically on this text to the present day.

-A separate decree condemned the Messalians (also called Euchites or “Enthusiasts”), a contemplative movement rooted in Pamphylia and Lycaonia that held the sacraments to be subordinate to unceasing prayer in the expulsion of an indwelling demon received at birth.
+A separate decree condemned the Messalians (also called Euchites or “Enthusiasts”), a contemplative movement whose formal condemnation was brought forward at Ephesus by the bishops of Pamphylia and Lycaonia (Valerian of Iconium and Amphilochius of Side) and that held the sacraments to be subordinate to unceasing prayer in the expulsion of an indwelling demon received at birth.
 Their spiritual handbook, the Asceticon, was anathematized.

 The Formula of Reunion (433)

 Ephesus settled Nestorius.
 It did not settle the argument.
 For nearly two years Antioch and Alexandria remained out of communion.
 John of Antioch and his Syrian bishops continued to suspect Cyril’s Twelve Anathemas of Apollinarian tendencies — that is, of leaving too little room for Christ’s full humanity.
-Under imperial pressure, and with the patient mediation of moderate bishops such as Paul of Emesa and Acacius of Beroea, Cyril and John reached a settlement in the spring of 433.
+Under imperial pressure — with Acacius of Beroea serving as the senior broker appointed by Theodosius, and Paul of Emesa acting as John of Antioch’s envoy and preaching the Antiochene profession before Cyril in Alexandria on 25 December 432 and 1 January 433 — Cyril and John reached a settlement on 23 April 433.

 The document that sealed it, the Formula of Reunion, is an Antiochene-flavored creed that Cyril accepted.
 It confesses Jesus Christ as “perfect God and perfect man of a rational soul and a body… consubstantial with the Father in godhead and consubstantial with us in humanity,” acknowledging “a union of two natures” in one Son.
 It explicitly defends Theotokos.
 But it also — in a way Cyril’s Twelve Anathemas had not — distinguishes which gospel expressions apply to Christ according to his divinity and which according to his humanity.
 Cyril’s letter of acceptance, Laetentur caeli (“Let the heavens rejoice,” conventionally Ep.
 39), was later read at the Council of Chalcedon and placed, alongside his Second Letter, in the permanent Christological canon of the Church.13